mickael-kerjean/filestash-website/_posts/2021-10-18-webdav-client.md

         <img alt="plugin" loading="lazy" class="fancy pull-right hidden-xs" src="/img/posts/2019-08-20-ftp-web-client.html.6.png" />
         <h2>Extensible and Configurable</h2>
         <p>
-          Filestash can be customised quite simply.
-Also, many features can be enable/disable from the admin console.
-If that's not enough, you can extend the program by creating your own <a href="/docs/plugin/">plugins</a>
+          Filestash can be configured to look and feel in many different ways, both with your own design and through configuration via the admin console.
+If you need to get further, you can extend the program by creating custom <a href="/docs/plugin/">plugins</a>
         </p>
         <img alt="plugin" loading="lazy" class="fancy visible-xs" src="/img/posts/2019-08-20-ftp-web-client.html.6.png" />
       </div>